ki-iw/wo-bist-du-seegras/README.md

 ### Data Processing Workflow
 The data processing pipeline is as follows:
 1. **Video and Label Files**: Given a list of video files and an annotations directory containing JSON files (currently in Datumaru format), we construct a dataset by processing the labels (`datumaru_processor.py`) and extracting relevant frames from the video (`video_processor.py`).
 The video filenames and JSON filenames inside the annotations directory must match.
 Relevant frames are indicated by a present label inside the corresponding field `annotations` of datumaro format.
-The possible categories we used during the labeling phase are `background` or `seagrass`.
+The categories we defined during the labeling phase are `background` or `seagrass`.
 If no such label is present in the frame then it is regarded as invalid and is thus skipped.
 2. **Dataset and DataLoader Creation**: The `datasets/seagrass.py` and `video_processor.py` scripts are used to create the `Dataset` and `DataLoader` objects that are compatible with PyTorch for training, inference, and evaluation.